jumphone/scRef/Reference/README.md

 # Reference Database

+# 0. Non_Official
+We non-officially collect some references which might be useful when analyzing singl-cell RNA-seq data.

 # 1. MouseBrain_Zhang2014
 We have generated a human reference in this folder by mapping mouse gene to human gene.